tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 Address Book.
 This selection is produced in the same way as in the random selection of peer addresses that are [provided](#providing-addresses) to a requesting peer.
-Are removed from this selection peers that the seed node has crawled recently, last than 2 minutes ago (`minTimeBetweenCrawls`).
+Peers that the seed node has crawled recently, less than 2 minutes ago (`minTimeBetweenCrawls`), are removed from this selection.
 The remaining peer addresses are registered in the `crawlPeerInfos` table.

 The seed node is not necessarily connected to the peer whose address is